Mnaukal/virtual-loop-pedal/README.md

 3. To stop recording, press the *Stop* button.
 4. The recording will also automatically stop after the number of bars you set in the *Length* option.
 (The automatic stop does not work when the metronome is not running)

+**Please note that there will always be some latency between recording and playback.
+Setting Metronome offset to a negative value (recommended is same value as Playback latency, i.e. -100 for default settings)  or Playback offset might help you synchronize the recordings.**

 ### Playing

 Playing works similarly to recording.
 It also waits untill the start of aligned bar.
 Playback will automatically loop every *Length* bars (even if the recorded sound is shorter).